hashicorp/consul-template/examples/vault-transit.md

 # Vault Transit

-The Vault Transit backend allows you to export encryption keys to be used for local encrypt/decrypt operations when data is too large or latency is too high to be sent to Vault over the network.
-This example shows how you can leverage consul-template to trigger clients to pull down an encryption key locally from Vault's Transit backend based on the version specified in Consul KV.
+The [Vault Transit Secret Backend](https://www.vaultproject.io/docs/secrets/transit/index.html) allows you to export encryption keys to be used for local encrypt/decrypt operations when data is too large or latency is too high to be sent to Vault over the network.
+This example shows how you can leverage consul-template to trigger clients to automatically pull down an encryption key from Vault's Transit backend based on the version specified in Consul KV.

-This method can help you act quickly in the event of a compromise by rotating the encryption key in Vault and triggering all clients to grab latest by updating the version to latest in Consul KV.
+This method can help you act quickly in the event of a compromise by rotating the encryption key in Vault and triggering all clients to grab latest by updating the version in Consul KV.

 ## Exported Key Template
 ```